najmaelboutaheri/Gestionnaire_de_stock/README.md

 To install the Stock Management Application:

-1. Download the executable file.
+1. Download the Repository
-2. Install the application.
+2. run the file Gstock.py

 ## Usage